 “In five years, these kids are going to have problems with special education.
 They’re going to have cognition problems.
 Seven to 10 years, they’re going to have behavioral problems.”

-These youngsters might, in other words, make obedient welfare recipients, inmates of “schools” and prisons, McDonald dishwashers, drug addicts—but pathetic revolutionaries.
+These youngsters might, in other words, make obedient welfare recipients, inmates of “schools” and prisons, McDonald’s dishwashers, and drug addicts—but pathetic revolutionaries.

 One can go on forever wading through the sewer that still calls itself the American government.
 Everywhere and always, there are lies, propaganda, dumbing down, corruption, theft, exploitation, poisoning, brutalization, and vicious class warfare.